wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 ### Status

-Runs on Linux, Windows, Mac using the .NET Core cross-platform application framework.

-Program.cs contains a working example using [Bitcoin](https://github.com/bitcoin/bitcoin) (bitcoind) and [Elements](https://elementsproject.org/) (elementsd) as the target daemons.
+Program.cs contains a working example using Bitcoin (bitcoind) and Elements (elementsd) as the target daemons.

 Future work includes trying to find an easy way to access [c-lightning](https://github.com/ElementsProject/lightning) daemon using RPC.